deijmaster/dvateam/README.md

 The DVA team stands as a bulwark against the ever-evolving threats in the digital realm.
 With their expertise, dedication, and unwavering commitment to security, you can rest assured that your data and assets are in safe hands.

-To learn more about our security measures, feel free to reach out to us at [security@dva-team.com](mailto:security@dva-team.com) or visit our website at [www.dva-team.com](https://www.dva-team.com).
+To learn more about our security measures, feel free to reach out to us.

 Remember, when it comes to security, we've got you covered!